MiteshShah/miteshshah.github.io/_posts/linux/ELK/2015-08-18-how-to-monitor-squid3-logs-on-elk-stack.markdown

 ### Import Squid3 Logs on Logstash

-* To Import squid3 Logs on Logstash, We have to create/update Logstash configuration file.
+* To Import squid3 Logs on Logstash, We have to create configuration file.

 {% highlight bash %}
-$ vim /etc/logstash/conf.d/logstash.conf
+$ vim /etc/logstash/conf.d/squid.conf
 input {
   file {
     type => "squid"